sjpadgett/oe-blue-button-util/README.md

 This library provides an implementation of [JSONPath](http://goessner.net/articles/JsonPath) with extended syntax for functions.
 The code is originally based on and keeps all functionality of [this implementation](https://github.com/s3u/JSONPath).
 API and code is structured so that no performance penalties are paid when parent (`^`) and path functionalities are not used.

 In addition to functionality described [here](https://github.com/s3u/JSONPath), this library implements ability to add functions as part of JSONPath.
 The example below illustrates the additional functionality.
+Some options functionality are also modified as follows
+- ***wrap*** - Whether or not to wrap the results in an array.
+If `wrap` is set to true, the result will always be an array which can be empty.
+If `wrap` is set to false, and no results are found, `null` will be returned (as opposed to an empty array).
+If `wrap` is set to false and a single result is found, that result will be the only item returned.
+If `wrap` is not specified, it is set to `true` if branching elements (`..`, `*`, `:` (range), `,` (multiple properties)) are used and it will set to `false` otherwise.
+An array will still be returned if multiple results are found, however.

 <a name="jsonpath.instance" />
 #### instance(inputExpr, opts)